 What's a Philly Taco?

 First, head on over to Jim's Steaks to get your cheesesteak, and then you run over to Lorenzo's and Son's Pizza and get your oversized slice pizza, just a block away.
 It’s important to get your pizza last, so it's still hot when you pile on the cheesesteak.
 Your next decision is how to assemble your taco.
-One way is to place your cheesesteak perpendicular to the crust of the pizza like a true Philly Taco, or wrap the pizza around the steak like a pig-in-a-blanket a/k/a The South Street Sushi.
+One way is to place your cheesesteak perpendicular to the pizza crust like a true Philly Taco or wrap the pizza around the steak like a pig-in-a-blanket a/k/a The South Street Sushi.
 Whatever you choose, Enjoy!

 Tip: Bring a friend to share.

-Jim's Steaks - Jim's Steaks Philadelphia’s South Street Cheesesteak Tradition: South Street is one of Philadelphia’s most well known melting pots.
-Here, visitors and residents, teenagers and adults, preppies and punk rockers, artists and attorneys, all mix happily.
-The street is always buzzing, no matter if you visit on a Tuesday afternoon or a Friday night.
+Jim's Steaks - Jim's Steaks Philadelphia’s South Street Cheesesteak Tradition: South Street is one of Philadelphia’s most well-known melting pots.
+Here, visitors and residents, teenagers and adults, preppies and punk rockers, artists, and attorneys mix happily.
+The street is always buzzing, whether you visit on a Tuesday afternoon or a Friday night.

 The Best of Philadelphia's Ginormous Foods - Are you searching for enormous foods in Philly?
 How about The Whale, a 14-pound bagel leviathan brimming with smoked salmon and whitefish salad at Spread Bagelry or the 9-pound superhero sandwich, a pile-up of bacon, pork, and cheese at Jake's Sandwich Board.
 Finish things off with the Car 23, a trolley-shaped loaf of French toast stuffed with berries and cream cheese at the Trolley Car Diner.